 The Constructor is to allow for all temporary accommodation, security, hoarding, etc, necessary for the works including paying all rates and charges for same.
-The Constructor shall provide accommodation suitable for the holding of site progress meetings that is large enough to accommodate up to 10 people.
+The Constructor shall provide accommodation suitable for the holding of site progress meetings that is large enough to accommodate a minimum of 10 people.
+There will be regular site meetings which will be attended by representatives of the Employer.
+The Constructor shall provide safe access from the site entrance to the accommodation for the holding of meetings.